huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

  'target': 0}
 ```

 The data comprises a keyword, a location and the text of the tweet.
-For sake of simplicity, we select the `text` feature only as the input to the LLM.
+For the sake of simplicity, we select the `text` feature as the only input to the LLM.

 At this stage, we prepared the train, validation, and test sets in the HuggingFace format expected by the pre-trained LLMs.
 The next step is to define the tokenized dataset for training using the appropriate tokenizer to transform the `text` feature into two Tensors of sequence of token ids and attention masks.
 As each model has its specific tokenizer, we will need to define three different datasets.